-Hormones can ovulate amphibians that are not in good reproductive condition.
-Nevertheless, Reproduction conditioning through good husbandry, nutrition and other forms of environmental entrainment is highly to achieve good results with hormonal induction.
+Hormones can help ovulate amphibians that are not in good reproductive condition.
+Nevertheless, conditioning through good husbandry, nutrition and other forms of environmental entrainment are recommended to achieve the best results from hormonal induction.

-Hormones can be injected as aqueous solutions, preferably physiological salines, or applied topically in dimethyl sulphoxide (DMSO) or other carriers.
-Some compounds and particularly progesterone require solvents such as (DMSO) or alcohol to dissolve before adding to aqueous solutions.
+Hormones can be injected as aqueous solutions preferably as sterile SAR or Phosphate buffered saline, or applied as topic ointments in dimethyl sulphoxide (DMSO) or other carriers, or as implants.
+Fine needles such as 27-30 gauge and 0.5-1.0cc syringes are optimal to inject the most common volume of 100μl (0.5ml insulin syringes are particularly useful).
+Some compounds and particularly progesterone require solvents such as dimethyl sulphoxide (DMSO) or alcohol to dissolve before adding to aqueous solutions.